avoidwork/roon/README.md

 # roon
-Roon core on Ubuntu 22.04 LTS
+Roon Server on Ubuntu 22.04 LTS

 Don't re-pull the image when Roon releases a new version; it will upgrade within the container.